PerfectlySoft/Perfect-CRUD/README.md

 `CRUDLogEventType` is one of: `.info`, `.warning`, `.error`, or `.query`.

 You can control where log messages go by setting the `CRUDLogging.queryLogDestinations` and `CRUDLogging.errorLogDestinations` static properties.
+Modifying the log destinations is a thread-safe operation.
 Handling for errors and queries can be set separately as SQL statement logging may be desirable during development but not in production.

 ```swift
 public extension CRUDLogging {